-Radial Velocity (RV) is the component of velocity of a body on a line between the body and the observer, i.e., the movement toward or away from the observer.
-A star's radial velocity can be determined by measuring the Doppler Shift of known Spectral Lines (Spectral Radial Velocity), which can be used to identify the presence of Extra-Solar Planets and Binary Stars.
-Observatories with instruments designed to determine radial velocities are sometimes referred to as RV Observatories (Radial Velocity Observatories).
+Radial velocity (RV) is the component of velocity of a body on a line between the body and the observer, i.e., the movement toward or away from the observer.
+(The line between observer and body is a radius of the sphere surrounding the observer at the distance of the body.)
+A star's radial velocity can be determined by measuring the Doppler shift of known spectral lines (spectral radial velocity), which can be used to identify the presence of extra-solar planets and/or binary stars.
+Observatories with instruments designed to determine radial velocities are sometimes referred to as RV observatories (radial velocity observatories).